rubyonjets/jets-docs/_docs/routing/services/lambda/cloudfront/distribution.md

 ---
-title: Lambda URL CloudFront
+title: Lambda URL CloudFront Distribution
-nav_text: CloudFront
+nav_text: Distribution
-category: routing-services-lambda
+category: routing-services-lambda-cloudfront
 order: 1
 ---

-Jets can automatically create a Route53 record pointing to the managed CloudFront domain.
+You can put CloudFront in of the Lambda Function URL to provide a user-friendly URL endpoint instead of the random endpoint.

 {% include pro/feature.md feature_name="Lambda URL CloudFront" %}